drug-design/course/docs/chapters/conformational-analysis-examples.md

 ### Chloro-2 Cyclohexanone

-The difference of energy between the two conformers of chloro-2 cyclohexanone is 2.7 kJ/mol in favor of the axial conformer.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis-examples/chloro-2-cyclohexanone-4e8a29b9'><i class='fa fa-play' aria-hidden='true'></i></button>The difference of energy between the two conformers of chloro-2 cyclohexanone is 2.7 kJ/mol in favor of the axial conformer.
 This can be understood by the repulsion between the two dipoles C=O and C-Cl that are nearly parallel in the equatorial form.
 In non-polar solvents such as heptane, the axial conformer is dominant; however in polar solvents such as methanol, the equatorial conformation becomes preferred due to solvent dispersal (or moderating) of the dipole interactions.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer